chinapedia/wikipedia.abstract.en/Page/Dundee.md

 Urban environment

-View from The Law, overlooking Dundee City Centre and the Tay Road Bridge Very little of pre-Reformation Dundee remains, the destruction suffered in the War of the Rough Wooing being almost total, with only scattered, roofless shells remaining.[74]
+Very little of pre-Reformation Dundee remains, the destruction suffered in the War of the Rough Wooing being almost total, with only scattered, roofless shells remaining.[74]
 The area occupied by the medieval burgh of Dundee extends between East Port and West Port, which formerly held the gates to the walled city.
 The shoreline has been altered considerably since the early 19th century through development of the harbour area and land reclamation.[75]
 Several areas on the periphery of the burgh saw industrial development with the building of textile mills from the end of the 18th century.
 Their placement was dictated by the need for a water supply for the modern steam powered machinery, and areas around the Lochee Burn (Lochee), Scouring Burn (Blackness) and Dens Burn (Dens Road area) saw particular concentrations of mills.[76]
 The post war period saw expansion of industry to estates along the Kingsway.[77]

 Working class housing spread rapidly and without control throughout the Victorian era, particularly in the Hawkhill, Blackness Road, Dens Road and Hilltown areas.[78]
 Despite the comparative wealth of Victorian Dundee as a whole, living standards for the working classes were very poor.
 A general lack of town planning coupled with the influx of labour during the expansion of the jute industry resulted in insanitary, squalid and cramped housing for much of the population.[79]
 While gradual improvements and slum clearance began in the late 19th century, the building of the groundbreaking Logie housing estate marked the beginning of Dundee's expansion through the building of planned housing estates, under the vision of city architect James Thomson, whose legacy also includes the housing estate of Craigiebank and the beginnings of an improved transport infrastructure by planning the Kingsway bypass.[80]